tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 ```

 Using `utf_iterator` allows us to write more specific code.
 Sometimes,
-generic code is more desireable; sometimes nongeneric code is more desireable.
+generic code is more desirable; sometimes nongeneric code is more desirable.

 ```c++
 struct my_other_state_type